-Modern Christians (many of them) seem to think that the separation of the church and state is a bad thing.
-A common assumption seems to be that the “wall of separation” between the church and state is a way for politicians to keep Christians out of politics and to keep politics from being influenced by Christians.
-What do you think?
+Modern Christians (many American Christians anyway) view the modern emphasis on the separation of the church and state as a bad thing.
+A common assumption seems to be that the “wall of separation” between the church and state is a way for politicians to keep Christians out of politics and to keep politics separated from the influenced of Christians.

-American jurisprudence is built, to a large degree, on foundations of biblical principles.
+American jurisprudence is built, to some degree, on foundations of biblical principles.
 The bankruptcy laws, for instance, were inspired by the “year of jubilee” in Leviticus (25:1-4, 8-10).
 While biblical principles inspired American law, and the English common law before it, American jurisprudence has long been independent of those biblical principles, having developed on its own from that foundation.

-What has gotten lost in the weeds on the church side of the wall is that the separation protects the church from the influence of the state.
+What has gotten lost in the weeds on the church side of the wall is that separation protects the church from the influence of the state.

 (I commend the Top 5 Myths of Separation of Church and State from the Baptist Joint Committee for Religious Liberty for more insight on these things.)

 If history teaches us anything, it teaches us over and over again that human institutions tend to corrupt matters of faith.
 When Israel demanded a king, it wasn’t God’s plan.
 God wanted to be their King, but the Israelites wanted to be like the other nations, so God gave them Saul.

-When Christianity was declared the official state religion after Constantine, the change ushered in the dark ages and horrible corruption in the church.
+When Christianity was declared the official state religion of the Roman empire after Constantine, the change ushered in the dark ages and horrible corruption in the church.
 When the church became married to the power and wealth of the state, the church became indistinguishable from the state, corruption and all.
 This is not to say that all of the church was spoiled by this corruption, but the history of that corruption is obvious and ugly, especially at the level of state power.

 When the church and state are separate, it becomes pretty clear what it means to render to Caesar what is Caesar’s and to God what is God’s.
 When the church and state become so intertwined that we can’t distinguish the difference, it becomes much more difficult.